-31.2.5.10.1 The term "Confidential Information" shall include all types of solutions to identified in any RNA issued by the NYISO as part of the CRPP if the supplier or owner of that solution designates such reliability solutions as "Confidential Information."

-Reliability Needs that are submitted to the NYISO as a response to Reliability Needs

-- 31.2.5.10.2 For regulated backstop solutions and plans submitted by the Responsible

-Transmission Owner in response to the findings of the RNA, the NYISO shall maintain the confidentiality of same until the NYISO and the Responsible Transmission Owner have agreed that the Responsible Transmission Owner has submitted sufficient regulated backstop solutions and plans to meet the Reliability Needs identified in an RNA.
-Thereafter, the NYISO shall disclose the regulated backstop solutions and plans to the Market Participants; however, any preliminary cost estimates that may have been provided to the NYISO shall not be disclosed. - 31.2.5.10.3 For an alternative regulated response, the NYISO shall determine, after consulting with the owner or supplier thereof, whether the response would meet part or all of the Reliability Needs identified in an RNA, and thereafter disclose the alternative regulated response to the Market Participants and other interested parties; however, any preliminary cost estimates that may have been provided to the NYISO shall not be disclosed. - 31.2.5.10.4 For a market-based response, the NYISO shall maintain the confidentiality of same during the CRPP and in the Comprehensive Reliability Plan, except for the following information which may be disclosed by the NYISO: (i) the type of resource proposed (e.g., generation, transmission, demand side); (ii) the size of the resource expressed in Megawatts of equivalent load that would be served by that resource; (iii) the subzone in which the resource would interconnect or otherwise be located; and (iv) the proposed in-service date of the resource.
+- 31.2.5.11.1 The term "Confidential Information" shall include all types of solutions to Reliability Needs that are submitted to the ISO as a response to Reliability Needs identified in any RNA issued by the ISO as part of the Reliability Planning Process if the Developer of that solution designates such reliability solutions as "Confidential Information." - 31.2.5.11.2 For regulated backstop solutions and plans submitted by the Responsible Transmission Owner in response to the findings of the RNA, the ISO shall maintain the confidentiality of same until the ISO and the Responsible Transmission Owner have agreed that the Responsible Transmission Owner has submitted sufficient regulated backstop solutions and plans to meet the Reliability Needs identified in an RNA.
+Thereafter, the ISO shall disclose the regulated backstop solutions and plans to the Market Participants; however, any preliminary cost estimates that may have been provided to the ISO shall not be disclosed. - 31.2.5.11.3 For an alternative regulated response, the ISO shall determine, after consulting with the Developer thereof, whether the response would meet part or all of the Reliability Needs identified in an RNA, and thereafter disclose the alternative regulated response to the Market Participants and other interested parties; however, any preliminary cost estimates that may have been provided to the ISO shall not be disclosed. - 31.2.5.11.4 For a market-based response, the ISO shall maintain the confidentiality of same during the Reliability Planning Process and in the CRP, except for the following information which may be disclosed by the ISO: (i) the type of resource proposed (e.g., generation, transmission, demand side); (ii) the size of the resource expressed in megawatts of equivalent load that would be served by that resource; (iii) the subzone in which the resource would interconnect or otherwise be located; and (iv) the proposed in-service date of the resource.

-31.2.5.10.5 In the event that the developer has made a public announcement of its project or has submitted a proposal for interconnection with the NYISO, the NYISO shall disclose the identity of the market-based developer and the specific project during the CRPP and in the Comprehensive Reliability Plan.
+31.2.5.11.5 In the event that the Developer of a market-based response has made a public announcement of its project or has submitted a proposal for interconnection with the ISO, the ISO shall disclose the identity of the market-based Developer and the specific project during the Reliability Planning Process and in the CRP.